charmed-kubernetes/bundle/fragments/k8s/cdk/README.md

 In Kubernetes, workloads are declared using pod, service, and ingress definitions.
-An ingress controller is provided to you by default and deployed into the `ingress-nginx-kubernetes-worker` [namespace](https://kubernetes.io/docs/user-guide/namespaces/) of the cluster.
+An ingress controller is provided to you by default and deployed into the `ingress-nginx-kubernetes-worker` [namespace](https://kubernetes.io/docs/user-guide/namespaces/) of the cluster (this is derived from the Juju charm's name).
 If one is not available, you may deploy it with:

 ```
 juju config kubernetes-worker ingress=true